Maps explain Covid-19 affect across US geography; plus explanation of “red/blue” states and the electoral college.

 Red States and Blue States

 These maps reminded me of another “county by county” map.
 The other night, an international student asked why some states are called “red states” and some are called “blue states.”
 Trying to keep it simple, we explained that “red states” voted for President Trump and “blue states” voted for Mrs Clinton in the 2016 election.
 In other words, “red states” had more “Republican” voters (and likely have a Republican Governor) while “blue states” have more “Democrats” (and a Democrat Governor).
-Ballots are always “secret” and voters can easily switch between parties every time they vote (America also has smaller political parties, which occasionally have a winning candidate).
+Ballots are always “secret” and voters can easily switch between parties every time they vote (America also has some smaller political parties, which occasionally have a winning candidate).
 Since there are congressional elections every two years, plus elections for the US President and for state Governors every four years, the “color” of a state can flip between red and blue, though most states remain pretty consistent over time.

 The following map shows how each county voted in the 2016 presidential election.
 As you can see from this map, the vast majority of counties voted “red” (for Trump) in the election, but the blue dots are normally cities, where people tend to vote for the Democratic party (Clinton).
 Most states have more people in small towns or rural areas than they have in a handful of big cities.